 She taught a French culture unit, a crash course in film, food, history, and art.
 At the end, we took a “field trip” to Carborro, North Carolina (outside of Chapel Hill) to dine at an authentic French restaurant.
 Though it was only 75 miles away, It might as well have been a world away.

-There were only a few rules for the evening: 1) we had to dress well, and 2) we had to try the food, even if it made us a little uncomfortable.
-I don’t remember a lot about that night, but I do remember trying escargot for the first time (which was out of this world) and being treated like an adult for the first time, mainly because of the experience Mlle.
+There were only a few rules for the evening: 1) we had to dress nicely, and 2) we had to try the food, even if it made us a little uncomfortable.
+I don’t remember a lot about that night, but I do remember trying escargot for the first time (which was out of this world) and being treated like an adult for the first time.
+Looking back, I think that’s because of the experience Mlle.
 Vedette cultivated and the way the restaurant delivered that experience to us.
 More importantly, I remember that experience being an equalizer.
 My peers and I shared a meal, as humans, around the same table feeling the same apprehensiveness, pride, and maturity together, and for the first time in my life, socioeconomic or ethnic backgrounds did not matter.
 That’s no easy feat in the rural South, and my teacher managed to make it happen, just by presenting her students with the opportunity to “be” together.
 She’s a rockstar, am I right!?

 After that night, I began fantasizing about living, breathing, experiencing Paris.
 I became a francophile overnight and that love became richer and more profound in the following years while taking her classes.
 I struggled mightily with learning the language, but I absorbed every bit of detail about the landmarks, the artists, the filmmakers, the food, and all things French.
 I googled (when google was in its infancy) photographs of Paris and imagined myself sitting in the window of a Parisian café people watching, sipping strong coffee, smoking a cigarette, and eating a croissant.
 It’s so cliché I know, but to a small-town Southerner, it was a grand cliché, a seed that gave root to a dream that undoubtedly steered me down a completely unexpected path on my life’s journey.